 AI & Local News

-Bridging people, ideas and tools from artificial intelligence and news to support sustainability and innovation in the journalism industry.
+Connecting people, ideas and tools from artificial intelligence, automation, and news to support sustainability and innovation in the journalism industry and sustain quality journalism.

 Regional, local, and community-based newsrooms are continuing to experience resource constraints.
-Through this project, we want to foster a pipeline of AI talent, products, and services to advance a sustainable future for local journalism.
+At NYC Media Lab we're working on projects to foster a pipeline of AI talent, products, and services to advance a sustainable future for local journalism.
 We believe interdisciplinary collaborations and knowledge sharing are critical to bridging this gap and leveraging AI in newsrooms.

-Community Platform: a newsletter and resources on this website that will help connect the challenges local newsrooms face with the opportunities provided by new tools.
+Community Platform: a newsletter and resources on this website that connect the challenges local newsrooms face with the opportunities provided by new tools.

 AI & Local News Challenge: an opportunity for startups and university teams to develop and advance projects that use AI to address the needs of news organizations.

 AI tools can be used to meet news audience needs and aid reporters in several ways, including helping with Newsgathering, Investigations, Fact-checking, Audience engagement, and Personalization.
 A year-long analysis and observations by Knight Foundation on how AI impacts journalism gathered many examples including: